SC 130 Physical Science laboratory syllabus spring 2017

 Textbook: Physical Science by Dana Lee Ling

-Required materials: Smart phone (Android, iOS) or scientific calculator, 30 cm ruler, graph paper.
+Required materials: Scientific calculator, 30 cm ruler, graph paper.

 Attendance: Students who are absent for more than two laboratories can also be dropped from the course.
 All absences are initially considered unexcused.
 Absences can be excused from the two absence limit for medical or official education-related travel.
 Appropriate documentation is required such as a note from the physician (doctor) or, in the case of education-related travel, some form of written or electronic communication from official sponsors of the travel.